rbisewski/lclusterd/README.md

 * lclusterc --> client app

-The server requires that etcd is installed on the location mentioned in the lcfg.go configuration file, as per the 'EtcdBinaryPath' variable.
+The server requires that etcd is installed on the location mentioned in the config.go configuration file, as per the 'EtcdBinaryPath' variable.
 You may need to adjust this value to match the current location of your etcd binary.